Functional Approximation Methods for Differentially Private Distribution Estimation: Experiments

-To evaluate the performance of our method, we conducted experiments across various distributions.
-Initially, if the sample range is outside $[-1,1]$, we scale the data to fit this range, e.g., if the data range is $[-b,b]$, each $x_i$ is divided by $b$.
-To determine the bounds, we can either assume prior knowledge of the range or use DP techniques to estimate the bounds~\cite{liu2019differential, tao2024privacy}, which would require additional privacy budget.
-After obtaining the DP eCDF, we reverse this scaling.
-Figure~\ref{comparison} and Figure~\ref{comparison appendix} illustrate a comparative example of our method alongside two others.
-The first column shows the HQ method, the second column illustrates the AQ method, and the last column depicts our proposed method.
+To evaluate the performance of our method, we conducted experiments on both synthetic and real-world datasets.
+Figure~\ref{fig:comparison} and Figure~\ref{fig:appendix_comparison} in Appendix~\ref{appendix:figures} present comparative examples of our methods alongside existing baselines.
+The first column shows the \ac{hq} method, the second column shows the TB method, the third column shows the \ac{aq} method, and the last two columns depict our proposed methods: polynomial projection and sparse approximation via matching pursuit.
 With a small bin number in the HQ method, noticeable discrepancies are observed between the CDF approximation (green solid line) and the true CDF (gray solid line), even without perturbation.
-The AQ method yields the most accurate CDF approximation (blue solid line), but its privacy-preserving counterpart (blue dashed line) tends to focus on regions with the steepest slope, as this area corresponds to the greatest quantile variation.
-Our method effectively fits the true CDF, regardless of whether privacy protection is considered.
+The TB method provides a more accurate approximation by using a finer hierarchical partition.
+The AQ method yields an accurate CDF approximation (blue solid line), but its privacy-preserving counterpart (blue dashed line) tends to focus on regions with the steepest slope, as these regions correspond to greater changes in the quantiles.
+Our methods accurately fit the true CDF, regardless of whether privacy protection is considered.
+Notably, the matching pursuit approach, which leverages a larger dictionary and sparse function selection, achieves a more accurate approximation than the polynomial projection method, as indicated by the red and orange solid lines.

-To quantitatively compare the performance of different methods, we assess the distance between the CDF and its noisy approximation using three measures: the Kolmogorov-Smirnov distance~\cite{lilliefors1967kolmogorov}, the Earth Mover's distance~\cite{rubner1998metric}, and the energy distance~\cite{rizzo2016energy}.
-The Kolmogorov-Smirnov distance is the maximum difference between the two functions.
-In contrast, the Earth Mover's distance, defined as $W(F_1, F_2) = \int |F_1 - F_2|$, measures the integral of the absolute difference between the CDFs.
-The energy distance, defined as $E(F_1, F_2) = \sqrt{2\int (F_1 - F_2)^2}$, penalizes larger deviations between the distributions more heavily.
-Figure~\ref{distance} and Figure~\ref{distance appendix} present the experimental results across various distributions.
-It's evident that the HQ method performs the worst.
-For a low privacy cost, such as $\epsilon=0.1$, our method performs comparably to AQ and even outperforms AQ for certain distributions, such as the beta distribution.
-However, in the low privacy regime, particularly when $\epsilon$ is larger, like $\epsilon=1$, the AQ method slightly outperforms ours.